abyanmajid/meow/README.md

 }
 ```

-The `Result` struct also has other fields apart from `Success`, including:
+The `Result` struct also has other fields apart from `Ok`, including:

 - `Errors` (array of validation checks not passed)
 - `Value` (post-validation typesafe value, which is useful if your original data is of variable type e.g., `any`/`interface{}`)